 Personal data will be entered electronically on a CTSU central restricted database that is password protected and following an operating procedure for data handling.
-Personal identifiers will be strongly encrypted.
-Study data will be recorded in a partially anonymised form with each participant allocated a study number at the point of enrolment.
+Access to the data is granted on a 'need-to-know' basis, authorised by the study managers.
+All personal identifiers will be strongly encrypted and each participant allocated a study number at the point of enrolment.
 It will be possible to check back against the initial study number allocation to identify individual participants when necessary in the case of safety reasons or when needing to contact practices with results or request follow-up data.